For this recipe I will teach you how to make “pounded yam” the easy way.

 If you haven’t tried it before, then you may be in for a pleasant surprise.

 I like to purchase my pounded yam from my local Indian grocery, they tend to have it in the African isle next to the ground crawfish, palm oil and other African foods.

 To bad we don’t have African groceries who sell their own products.
-But for now this is where it typically found.
+But for now this is where it is typically found.

 You can also purchase “Yam Flour” through amazon.
 I have attached the link below to make that purchase, amazon has the same brand that I use “Ola-Ola as seen below.

 HOW TO MAKE POUNDED YAM

 - To make pounded yam you will need a pot and a wood spoon.

 - Then you will want to bring the water to a boil, turn down the water to low heat

 - Then slowly pour the flour into the hot water and mix it hard and fast till it forms a ball like you see below. “which helps to slightly pound the yam flour while it cooks in the hot water”

 My favorite recipe to make along pounded yam is “Red Tomato Stew”.